 In a meeting held a Bavarian on November 11, 1957, with Louis Schott and Larry Rinck from Bavarian, and David Osler with L & M, a conference report indicated that two types of tavern signs were explored.
-One was a neon sigh that included Bavarian's in red, three flags in white and "On Tap" in yellow, as shown by the image below.
-There were also a couple other variations of this sign that can be viewed at Signs: Neon.
+One was a neon sign that included Bavarian's name in red, three flags in white and "On Tap" in yellow, as shown by the image below.
 Another type of sign was referred to as fluorescent plastic in the noted report, however, it can also be referred to as a backlit sign.
 A possible design that was referred to in the report is shown below.
 There are other variations of this sign that can be viewed at Signs: Backlit.

 CREATING A NEW ADVERTISING CAMPAIGN

-To support their new image and new look, Bavarian needed to have a coordinated advertising campaign.
+To support their new image and look, Bavarian needed to launch a coordinated advertising campaign.
 The firm of Calkins and Holden (C & H) developed advertising from the designs created by Lippincott & Magulies.
 It was probably easy for both firms to coordinate this work, as they were both located only a couple blocks from one another on Park Avenue in New York City.
-Even though Bavarian was located a thousand miles away from these firms, and it was much before emails and text messages, the location differences didn't seem to be an issue.
-Sometimes Bavarian and would meet in New York, and occasionally the NYC firms would occasionally visit Bavarian in Kentucky.
+Even though Bavarian was located almost a thousand miles away from these firms, and was working long before emails and text messages, the location differences didn't seem to pose much of an issue.
+Sometimes Bavarian and the ad men would meet in New York, and occasionally the NYC firms would visit Bavarian in Kentucky.

 ...brewed nature's way

-The slogan for Bavarian's Old Style Beer had been "..Flavor at its finest" in 1956 and early 1957. it was replaced by the theme "...brewed nature's way" for the new label.
-Because of the seasonality of beer sales, the new ad campaign was deliberately released in advance of the summer months, when sales were the greatest.
+The slogan for Bavarian's Old Style Beer had been "...Flavor at its finest" in 1956 and early 1957, before it was replaced by the theme "...brewed nature's way" for the new label.
+Because of the seasonality of beer sales, the new ad campaign was deliberately released in advance of the summer months, when sales reached their highest levels.
 The first ad for Bavarian's Select Beer with its new look came out in May, 1957.
-The ad emphasized the "Beautiful new bottle (/ label).. and "the same natural goodness."
+The ad emphasized the "Beautiful new bottle (/label) ... and "the same natural goodness."
 It's noteworthy that the ad did not claim it had the same taste (even though it did.)
-Because of the new design, there were concerns whether consumers would also think it was a different beer and that it would taste different.
-There was a deliberate effort to try to skirt this issue, and let customers decide for themselves.
-A series of artwork followed in 1957 with different scenes that, in addition to the new slogan, featured different adjectives for the beer, e.g. refreshing, lively, smooth, frosty...
-A couple of these illustrations are shown below, including in the photo of the "Ideal Display" below.
+Because of the new design, there were concerns whether consumers would also think Bavarian was selling an entirely different beer and that it would have a new taste.
+There was a deliberate effort to try to skirt this issue and let customers decide for themselves.
+A series of artworks followed in 1957 with different scenes that, in addition to the new slogan, featured different adjectives for the beer - refreshing, lively, smooth, frosty and so on.
+A few of these illustrations are shown below, including in the photo of the "Ideal Display" below.
 More of these can be viewed at Ads:1957-1966.

-The new design and slogan was prominently displayed at Crosley Field (where the Cincinnati Reds played) on a large billboard during the summer of 1957, displayed below.
-Another new aspect with the name of the beer, as shown on the billboard, is that it could be referred to as Bavarian/s, not just Bavarian's.
+The new design and slogan were prominently displayed at Crosley Field (where the Cincinnati Reds played) on a large billboard during the summer of 1957, as shown below.
+Another new aspect of the beer’s name, as shown on the billboard, is that it could be referred to as Bavarian/s, not just Bavarian's.
 Using the "/s" was a way to subtly refer to "Select" in the updated beer's name, as well as to its pluralized form.

 The Bavarian Girl

-After the initial advertising for Bavarian's beer released, the ad firm of Calkins & Holden had been contemplating a way to bring continued interest to the new look of Bavarian.
-One such attempt was to use German words to gain some interest in the ads in connection to a person or character.
-This was previously done in the Cincinnati area even before Prohibition when the term "Was you effer in Zinzinnati?" was used to promote both cooperage and beer.
-A phrase used for Bavarian/s in the summer of 1957 was "Unglaublich" (Incredible), which was used in cartoon ads, with one of these shown above.
+After the initial advertising for Bavarian's beer was released, the ad firm of Calkins & Holden had been contemplating a way to bring continued interest to Bavarian’s new look.
+One such attempt was to use German words to add a unique slant to the ads in connection to a person or character.
+This was previously done in the Cincinnati area even before Prohibition, when the term "Vas you effer in Zinzinnati?" was used to promote both cooperage and beer.
+A phrase used for Bavarian/s in the summer of 1957 was "Unglaublich" (Incredible), which was used in cartoon ads; one of these is shown above.
 (For others, please see Ads: 1957-1966.)
 More importantly, a decision was made to have a young, attractive local woman be a spokesperson for their beer.
-In late 1957, a competition was held by running a few ads ran in local papers to find this lady.
+In late 1957, a competition was held by running a few ads in local papers to find this lady.
 The winner of the Bavarian Girl of the Year was Brenda Cotter.
 As indicated by her title, it appears there was an intention to select a new girl each year.
 To find out more about Brenda, please visit Ads: Brenda.
 To help publicize their ambassadress, Bavarian made arrangements for her to travel to different locations in Germany beginning in early 1958.
 Additionally, different German words were used in different ads featuring Brenda during her visit to Germany.
 (See below.)

 To reduce their costs with this promotion, it appears Bavarian collaborated with some companies involved in Brenda's trip.
 This probably explains why the ads often referenced the airline Brenda used for traveling (SAS) and a local department store (Shilito's) for furnishing her wardrobe on the trip, as seen above.

-According to a letter from Louis Schott to C & H, there was an interest to modify the original "brewed nature's way" slogan, most likely to make it more connected to the meaning of the symbols on its label (Time, Tradition & Skill) and to the "Old World" that Brenda was visiting.
-Therefore, the original slogan "brewed natures way" was modified to "brewed the old world way...natures way" - in the winter of 1958.
+According to a letter from Louis Schott to C & H, there was an interest in modifying the original "brewed nature's way" slogan, most likely to make it more connected to the meaning of the symbols on its label (Time, Tradition & Skill) and to the "Old World" that Brenda was visiting.
+Therefore, the original slogan "brewed nature’s way" was modified to "brewed the old world way...nature’s way" - in the winter of 1957-58.
 This transition is depicted in the first three ads above.
-Beginning in the spring of 1958, and about a year after it was introduced, they saying "natures way" was drooped and the new slogan was simply "brewed the old world way."
+Beginning in the spring of 1958, and about a year after it was introduced, the saying "nature’s way" was dropped and the new slogan was shortened to simply "brewed the old world way."
 The phrase is shown in a couple of the ads on the left above.
 The explanation for this change is discussed in more detail below.

 Complications arose for the Bavarian Girl and her sponsor not long after she arrived in Germany.
-Some brewers in Bavaria felt as though her photo shoots may have been promoting Bavarian/s beer too closely in association with their own beers.
-Understandably, these brewers in Bavaria were not excited about having such an implied and unwarranted relationship with an American beer.
-After some negotiations and assurances, the photo shoots for Bavarian/s avoided any places directly connected to breweries or beers in Bavaria.
-The Bavarian Girl finalized her journey returning back home, albeit with some additional publicity surrounding this somewhat controversially situation.
-Undoubtedly, this was not in the original game plan for the ad agency that came up with the idea of having an ambassadress for Bavarian's touring Germany, Calkins & Holden.
-However, assuming there is no such thing as bad publicity, the overall campaign with the Bavarian Girl was still successful.
-Even so, it may have dampened the possibility of another Bavarian Girl for the following year.
+Some brewers in Bavaria felt as though her photo shoots may have been promoting Bavarian/s too closely in association with their own beers.
+Understandably, the brewers in Bavaria were not excited about having such an implied and unwarranted relationship with an American beer.
+After some negotiations and assurances, the photo shoots for Bavarian/s avoided any places directly connected to breweries or beers in the region.
+The Bavarian Girl finalized her journey and returned back home, albeit with some additional publicity surrounding this somewhat controversial situation.
+Undoubtedly, the brewer’s objections were not in Calkins & Holden’s original game plan when they came up with the idea of having an ambassadress for Bavarian's tour Germany.
+However, the saying “there is no such thing as bad publicity” held true in this case: the overall Bavarian Girl campaign still succeeded in spreading awareness of the brewery and its new image.
+Even so, it may have contributed in ruling out the possibility of sponsoring another Bavarian Girl for the following year.

 Brewed the Old World Way

 The decision to drop the phrase "nature's way" altogether, as mentioned above, was addressed in a conference report for a meeting held on January 8, 1958 at the offices of Calkins & Holden, 247 Park Avenue, NYC.
 It was attended by personnel from this agency as well as from L & M and Bavarian.
-Along with Bavarian/s new look, it appears Louis expressed an interest to use the term "Old World" in the slogan with this beer.
-This helped connect the Bavarian's Girl to the "old country" she was visiting in Bavaria, as previously mentioned.
+Along with Bavarian/s new look, it appears Louis expressed an interest in using the term "Old World" in the slogan for this beer.
+This helped connect the Bavarian's Girl to the "old country" she was visiting, as previously mentioned.
 But "Old World" was also similar to "Old Style," which had previously been part of Bavarian's name.
-So, there may have been a subtle effort to provide some connection with the new and contemporary image of Bavarian/s to its old name through the beer's slogans.
-An example of a unique tavern sign, which could stand or be hung with this revised slogan, is on the side.
+So, there may have been a subtle effort to provide some connection between the new and contemporary image of Bavarian/s and its old name through the beer's slogans.
+An example of a unique tavern sign using this revised slogan, which could stand or be hung, is shown on the side.